raphey/binary-matrices/README.txt

 0 1 0
 0 0 0

-One of my programs found all distinct matrices using a mostly brute-force approach, whereas the others simply counted the number of distinct matrices by considering the group made up of all possible transformations and using Burnside’s Lemma/Polya Enumeration Theorem.
-This approach makes it possible to count things with lots of complicating symmetries, as with counting the number of distinct 6-bead bracelets that can be made using only red and blue beads.
+One of my programs finds all distinct matrices using a mostly brute-force approach, whereas the others simply count the number of distinct matrices by considering the group made up of all possible transformations and using Burnside’s Lemma/Polya Enumeration Theorem.
+Burnside's Lemma makes it possible to count things with lots of complicating symmetries, e.g. counting the number of distinct 6-bead bracelets that can be made using only red and blue beads.
 Here’s a great introduction to the topic:

 http://www.geometer.org/mathcircles/polya.pdf